RISK WARNING ON CONTRACTS FOR DIFFERENCE (CFDs) AND SHARES (EQUITIES)

-Dealing in securities which may be subject to stabilisation
+Dealing in Securities which may be Subject to Stabilisation

 We, and/or our representatives, may from time to time carry out transactions on your behalf in securities subject to stabilisation.
 Stabilisation enables the market price of a security to be maintained artificially during the period when a new issue of securities is sold to the public.
 Stabilisation may affect not only the price of the new issue but also the price of other securities relating to it.

-Liquidity risk in shares
+Liquidity Risk in Shares

 Shares are available in companies of different sizes, industrial sectors, geographical locations, and on different stock markets.
 Liquidity is an important risk factor when investing in individual equities and is generally driven by the market capitalisation (total value of issued shares) of the company and current market conditions.
-Liquidity levels can change rapidly and lack of liquidity often restricts trading in equities with smaller market capitalisations (known as mid cap and small cap).
+Liquidity levels can change rapidly and lack of liquidity often restricts trading in equities with smaller market capitalisations (known as mid-cap and small-cap).

-Information on overseas investments
+Information on Overseas Investments

 Information on overseas investments is not as readily available to the UK public as for UK companies and the financial pages of the national press give little coverage of the subject.
-Different time zones also mean that you will not always be able to get a real time price for overseas stocks during the UK trading day.
+Different time zones also mean that you will not always be able to get a real-time price for overseas stocks during the UK trading day.
 When investing in overseas markets, currency fluctuations need to be taken into account.
 A gain or loss made on the performance of a stock can easily be offset by a movement in the currency exchange rate.
-Alternatively a gain or loss on a stock could be compounded to make an even larger one.
+Alternatively, a gain or loss on a stock could be compounded to make an even larger one.
 Liquidity considerations are similar to UK shares.

 The price of individual shares can fluctuate considerably and can appreciate or decline rapidly.
 Shares can also remain in decline over long time periods.
 Share prices rise and fall according to the health of the company and general economic and market conditions.
 Individual share price rises and falls can be significant.
 Stock market investments tend to be more volatile than investments in most bonds.

 Shares purchased on the Alternative Investment Market (AIM) (especially those known as ‘penny shares’) carry a higher degree of risk of losing money than other UK shares.
-This is because the requirements on companies that are listed on AIM are less stringent than those for companies with a full market listing.
+This is because the requirements for companies that are listed on AIM are less stringent than those for companies with a full market listing.
 There is also usually a wider spread between the buying price and the selling price of these shares and if they have to be sold immediately, you may get back less than you paid for them due to a lack of liquidity.
 The price of these shares may change quickly and they may go down as well as up.
 It may also be difficult to obtain reliable information about their value or the extent of the risks to which they are exposed.

 Fractional shares cannot be traded on public exchanges and are illiquid and unrecognised outside our trading platform.
 You can only liquidate them when they are sold through us and they cannot be transferred to another broker unless they are sold.
-Voting proxies cannot be facilitated on fractional shares and you cannot be provided with shareholders documentation for fraction of a share.
+Voting proxies cannot be facilitated on fractional shares and you cannot be provided with shareholders documentation for a fraction of a share.
 There are potential conflict of interests in connection with fractional transactions and you have consented to this transaction by agreeing to the terms of business.
-You may revoke your consent to such transaction at any time by written notice to us.
+You may revoke your consent to such a transaction at any time by written notice to us.

 Counterparty credit risk

-Therefore, with respect to the third party borrower's insolvency, losses for a client whose shares are lent arises only at the moment when both the Borrower and Trading 212 are no longer able to meet their obligations (i.e. both the Borrower and Trading 212 are insolvent) and the value of the security has fallen or the value of the shares has increased.
+Therefore, with respect to the third party borrower's insolvency, losses for a client whose shares are lent arises only at the moment when both the Borrower and we are no longer able to meet their obligations (i.e. both the Borrower and Trading 212 are insolvent) and the value of the security has fallen or the value of the shares has increased.

 We do not know in advance which shares will be lent or when; sometimes just a part of the portfolio is lent and sometimes none of it.
 The market dictates the demand for the shares; there is no certainty whatsoever whether your shares will indeed be lent.
-You will be able to see information about this on the platform, where you will see an end-of-day information on what percentage of your shares (per instrument) are lent.
+You will be able to see information about this on the platform, where you will see end-of-day information on what percentage of your shares (per instrument) are lent.